stephenkfrey/Js-Research-Suite/README.md

+# Welcome to the JS Research Suite.

+This will help you build experiments and collect data using simple javascript functions.

+The suite is designed to support multifactorial experimental design.

-# Experiment Setup
+# Example Experiment Setup

-The three types of factors in our experiment are
+The three types of factors in our experiment are:

 - environment
 - avatar